NateEag/how-i-code/drafts/daily-routine.rst

 Check calendar for any upcoming events.
 If you expect to be out the next business day, configure an out of office autoresponder as appropriate.

+Verify that any backups you're responsible for have run successfully.
+If they haven't, add investigating to your task queue for the day and notify anyone else who's impacted.

 Process voicemails.
 I rarely get any so I don't have much routine around this - just convert them to tasks in the shared trackers as appropriate.